lidaof/eg-docs/docs/text.rst

 What if the text file is huge?
 ------------------------------

-If your text track if huge in size, convert to binary format is recommended.
+If your text track is huge in size, convert to binary format is recommended.
 However, you can still use the text file if you want.
 Make sure you check the `Use a Worker thread` checkbox, the browser will use a background thread for text file loading.

 .. image:: _static/worker_check.png